 My mom seems to think I need to get a job after college.
 What opportunities do Pomona grads have?

 A Pomona education has staying power.
 It reminds you that, although you may have left this remarkable place, your responsibility to take its energy and ideals into the greater world does not diminish.
+While at Pomona, students actively explore after-college possibilities.
+89% of Pomona grads have completed an internship by the time they graduate, and 70% have completed two or more.
 Four years at Pomona not only prepare you for a career, but they are the first steps in a life of purpose, innovation and accomplishment.

 Unsurprisingly, students pursue their passions after graduation in a variety of ways.
-The top five destination industries for members of the Class of 2015 were education; tech/internet/e-commerce; non-profit/social service/religion; consulting; and financial services/insurance, in that order.
-Within 10 years of graduating, 83% of Pomona alumni were either pursuing or had completed an advanced degree.
-For the Class of 2015, that meant heading straight to Harvard, Cambridge, Stanford and Oxford, among other top universities.
-Over the past 5 years, the average acceptance rate of Pomona alumni to medical schools was 70-85% (the national average is about 40%).
+The top five destination industries for members of the Class of 2017 were education, technology/engineering, consulting/business, healthcare services and finance/accounting.
+Within 10 years of graduating, 83% of Pomona alumni were either pursuing or had completed an advanced degree, and Pomona ranks #14 nationally for doctoral degrees awarded (on a per-student basis).
+For the Class of 2017, the top three destination graduate schools were Cambridge, Stanford and Cornell University.
+Over the past 5 years, the average acceptance rate of Pomona alumni to medical schools was 70% (the national average is about 32%).
 What’s really worth bragging about is the fact that our Career Development Office works with Pomona alumni 5, 10, 25 years after graduation, providing job and career resources for a lifetime.

 I’d like to send the Pomona Admissions Office freshly baked chocolate chip cookies, but they always seem to come out hard and tough.
 What can I do?

 To prevent cookies from becoming hard and tough, avoid adding more flour than necessary to the cookie dough or batter.
 Also, avoid over-mixing once the flour is added.
 Don't give up!
 We're sure you'll get it.